Chief Human Resources Officer of a global entertainment services company with ~1,400 employees

-Live two-hour manager trainings take place every other month — reaching managers across multiple global locations, through both in-person and virtual sessions.
+Live two-hour manager trainings take place every other month — reaching managers across departments and multiple global locations, through both in-person and virtual sessions.
 We partnered closely with company leaders to understand the organization’s current needs and then facilitate sessions side-by-side with their HR team, to create experiential and interactive live sessions included: toolkits, best practices, storytelling and tips from senior leaders, leadership role-playing activities, and exercises to help managers learn how to adapt their style to their team’s needs.

 Executive sponsorship and leadership support has been imperative for the success of the program.
 Attendance was made mandatory by the CEO, driving home for managers the importance of participating.
 The first session launched with a video message from the CEO, setting the tone for what managers could expect from the program and creating more visibility to senior leadership buy-in.
 Each subsequent session has included a video message from a senior leader on the session topic, giving managers more exposure to senior leaders — and providing a rare opportunity for them to receive insight from leaders from other offices.
 The session topics are selected on a rolling basis, so that each one feels timely and relevant to managers, and not overly predefined.
 Some examples of topics to strengthen manager capabilities have included: goal-setting, giving and receiving feedback, building engagement plans, building engaged teams, decision-making, end-of-year performance cycle, and career development.

 We also partner closely with senior leadership by sharing observations after each session, noting what employees are concerned about, and discussing what support will be needed going forward.
 This ongoing dialogue has fostered a shared ownership model, giving facilitators the chance to cross-pollinate ideas from session to session and creating more connectivity and learning between managers across different departments, levels, and regions.

 Our goal was to create a program that was more than just a “day-of” experience — and to find ways to keep fostering managers’ learning and connecting long after the sessions end.
 To do that, we: